Subagents and Orchestration

 - One task, one completion: Subagent is invoked for a specific goal, completes it, returns

-- Automatic or explicit: Claude Code can auto-delegate, or you can request a specific agent
+- Automatic or explicit: Your agent can auto-delegate, or you can request a specific specialist (Claude Code's Task tool / OpenCode's

 Automatic triggers: